camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

 - PostgreSQL is a dependency for Web Modeler.
   - This dependency is optional as you can either install PostgreSQL with Helm or use an existing [external database](../deploy.md#optional-configure-external-database).
 - Elasticsearch is a dependency for Zeebe, Operate, Tasklist, and Optimize.
+- Connectors can be stand-alone; however if there's an intention to use inbound capabilities, Operate becomes a dependency.

 The values for the dependencies Keycloak and PostgreSQL can be set in the same hierarchy: